 Nexus 6 / Nexus X specs

 The Nexus 6 will, of course, run Android 5.0, and be the first device to receive Android updates for the next 18 months.
-Considering Google's recipe of cramming the best possible specs into their reference device, the Nexus 6 will possibly ship with a quad-core Snapdragon 805 SoC clocked at 2.7 GHz, like the recently announced LG G3 Cat.6.
-The device will also likely ship with at least 3 GB of RAM and Adreno 420 GPU.
-Recent rumors have claimed a 5.9-inch display.
-No matter what else happens, we know the Nexus 6 will be running on the Android Runtime (ART), which pre-compiles apps for faster launches and better responsiveness and the latest version of Android.
+Considering Google's recipe of cramming the best possible specs into their reference device, the Nexus 6 will most likely ship with a quad-core Snapdragon 805 SoC clocked at 2.7 GHz, like the recently announced LG G3 Cat.6.
+The Nexus 6 will also likely ship with 3 GB of RAM and Adreno 420 GPU.

 Nexus 6 rumors: manufacturer

-Let us know in the comments below who you think will be making the Nexus this year.
-Would you buy a Nexus 6?
+Let us know in the comments below what you think of the Nexus 6.